This article about single mums surviving financially was last updated in 2021.

 - Teach your kids about money so they understand the value of it and don’t nag you for things you can’t afford.
 Get them to help around the house for their pocket money and teach them to save, just as you are.

-- If living costs are really getting you down, consider house sharing with another single mother family.
+- If living costs are really getting you down, consider house sharing with another single mother family or moving in with family members … on a temporary basis of course!
 Not only will you save money but you’ll be about to share household chores and childcare.

 BUILDING WEALTH AS A SINGLE MUM

 Great, you’ve started saving and you’ve got some aspects of your single mummy money in-check but what about the future?